Tide Trader

 Fear of missing out, revenge trading, frustration after a loss, and overconfidence after a win all weaken execution.
 Tide Trader works best when the user stays calm enough to follow the plan instead of reacting to emotion.

 When emotion rises, position quality usually falls.
+Structured tools like a trailing exit may still close a trade at a loss, but they help remove emotion from the decision to exit.
 The right response is often to reduce size, tighten discipline, or pass entirely.

 The report exists to help identify structured opportunities, but no ranking removes risk.
 Position size, exit discipline, and willingness to step aside still matter more than any one signal on the screen.